oroinc/documentation/user_guide/data_management_view.rst

 .. _user-guide-ui-components-view-page-actions:

-What You Can Do from a View Page
+What You Can Do From a View Page
 --------------------------------

-Manage a Record from a View Page
+Manage a Record From a View Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Action buttons at the top right of each View page reflect the actions that you can do with the